A Curious Thing (Once Upon a Time): In Storybrooke

 Emma tracks Henry to the docks, where Henry confronts Hook and Smee to ask why they are helping him.
 The flying monkeys arrive to attack them and they take shelter at a storage building, where Hook tells Smee to take Henry to safety and fends off a pair of attackers.
 As Emma, Regina, Mary Margaret and David arrive at the docks, they also take out (with a combination of gun, sword, and magic) the additional flying monkeys that have shown up in force.
 Emma then asks Henry to believe in her and take the book, and when she gives it to him, Henry's memories come back.
 But just as Regina tells Emma to kiss Henry to break the curse, he disappears and reappears in Zelena's arms with her hands at his throat.

 Regina attempts to stop her but Zelena throws her back with her power, knocking Regina out.
-Zelena says that Hook has failed her and she is about to kill Henry, when Emma uses her power to release Henry from Zelena's grip with a blaze of light.
+Zelena says that Hook has failed her and she is about to kill Henry, but Emma uses her power to release Henry from Zelena's grip with a blaze of light.
 Zelena disappears, allowing him to escape.
 Henry worriedly shakes Regina and calls out to her but it takes her a while to come around.
 Regina promises Henry that she will never let him go again and, as she kisses him on the forehead, the curse breaks as the kiss is born from true motherly love.
-Emma then learns from Mary Margaret that back in the Enchanted Forest, it was she, not Zelena, that cast the new curse, but Emma questions how that can be when Mary Margaret and David are still alive.
+Emma then learns from Mary Margaret that back in the Enchanted Forest, it was she, not Zelena, that cast the new curse, but Emma, remembering the price of the curse, questions how that can be when Mary Margaret and David are still alive.

 Hours later, Regina and Henry bond for the first time in a year and she introduces him to Robin Hood, whom Henry had witnessed her kissing.
 Meanwhile, Emma learns from Hook about the curse placed on his lips by Zelena.
-She tells him that she can no longer trust him because he didn't tell her the truth and let her decide, a sentiment agreed upon by Mary Margaret and David.
-As for the message that Hook received to bring Emma back to Storybrooke, Mary Margaret and David tell Emma that they never sent Hook a note or the memory potion he gave Emma, but Hook insists that he's not lying and someone must have sent them to him.
+She tells him that she can no longer trust him because he didn't tell her the truth and let her decide how to protect Henry due to the fact that his decision almost got him killed, a sentiment agreed upon by Mary Margaret and David.
+As for the message that Hook received to bring Emma back to Storybrooke, Mary Margaret and David revealed that they never sent Hook a note or the memory potion he gave Emma, but Hook insists that he's not lying and someone must have sent them to him.
 At Neal's gravesite, Emma tells Henry, who now remembers his father, about Neal's being a hero, while Mary Margaret and David look on.
 Suddenly, Mary Margaret goes into labor.